gcugli/gitops-testdrive/docs/deploying-apps.md

 ![Deploying Application](../img/installingC68.png "Deploying Application")

 The ArgoCD web console will be open now.

 ![Deploying Application](../img/installingC77.png "Deploying Application")

-We are going to access with the admin user in order to get see all the features that ArgoCD offers.
-So first we need to obtain the default admin password.
-In order to do so, fgo to the Openshift web console > Developer View > Secrets:
+We are going to access with the ArgoCD "admin" user in order to get all the features that ArgoCD offers.
+So first we need to obtain the default "admin" password.
+In order to do so, go to the Openshift Web Console > then "Developer View" > then select "Secrets" from the left menu:

 ![Deploying Application](../img/installingC78.png "Deploying Application")

-Click in the "argocd-initial-admin-secret" secret and then look at the "Data" section.
-There is a secret named "password" with a hidden value.
-Click in "Reveal values" link to reveal the password.
+Click in the "argocd-initial-admin-secret" secret and look at the "Data" section.
+There is a key with name "password" and has a hidden value.
+Click in "Reveal values" link in order to reveal the password.
 Then take note of this password.

 ![Deploying Application](../img/installingC78.png "Deploying Application")